 The Typical Whole House, Addition & Remodel Design Process

-First Meeting - I like to personally meet with potential clients so I can introduce them to how I work and show some examples of
+First Meeting - During our first meeting, I will introduce you to how I work and show some examples of previous projects.
+It

 Design - We will work from scratch through the first floor plan and once that is established, we move on to either